Liz-Melcher/CandidateSearchApplication/README.md

 ## Description: This project is a React + TypeScript candidate search app that integrates with the GitHub API to help employers find potential candidates.
 Users can review GitHub profiles, accept or reject candidates, and view a list of saved profiles.
 The app includes persistent storage and is deployed using Render.

 ## Installation:
+src/api/api.tsx have several lines of console.log code that is used for development and testing, but is not needed to run the application.
+There are comments in the code for these lines.

 ## License: MIT license.